ihincks/circuit-modeler/README.md

 # circuit-modeler
 Tools for working with lumped element electrical circuits in *Mathematica*.

-## Requirements
+## Requirements and Installation

-Tested with *Mathematica* 10.0.2.
+ - Tested with *Mathematica* 10.0.2.
 Should work with *Mathematica* 9 and higher, but is untested.

-## Installation

-Open the notebook `Install.nb` and follow the directions there.
+ - Open the notebook `Install.nb` and follow the directions there.

 ## Features